cycloid-community-catalog/onboarding-stacks/stack-nexus-repository/README.md

 # Requirements

-To run this stack, you will need:
-  * an [AWS S3 bucket](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) or an [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) or an [GCP Cloud Storage](https://cloud.google.com/storage) to store Terraform remote states.
-  * an SSH key pair to access the created instance remotely (it will be used to run the ansible playbook).
+To run this stack, you will need an SSH key pair to access the created instance remotely.
+The public key will be provisionned to the created instance and the private key will be used to run the ansible playbook to install the Nexus Repository.

 # Details